THE UNITED STATES – THAILAND TREATY OF AMITY

 In 2003, the Thai Government announced that the Treaty would be rescinded as part of the negotiations for a bilateral trade treaty between the United States and Thailand.
-These negotiations became deadlocked and were discontinued.
-In 2008 the Thai government announced that it wished to resume negotiations, but as at August 2012, negotiations have not been resumed.
+To date, negotiations have not been resumed.

 Benefits of the Treaty Subject to seven exceptions, Americans are granted the same rights that Thai nationals enjoy to own and operate businesses in Thailand.
 Likewise, Thai nationals are granted reciprocal rights in the United States, but since the United States generally does not restrict the right of foreigners to do business there, Thai nationals rarely if ever have the opportunity to directly claim benefits under the Treaty, although they do have the right to apply for Treaty Trader and Treaty Investor visas under United States immigration law.

 Proving entitlement In order to claim the benefits of the Treaty, the shareholders in a Thai business entity that are American corporations, must present evidence of incorporation in the United States, together with evidence that a majority of its shareholders and directors are American.
 If there are numerous shareholders, the company secretary may submit an affidavit describing the number of shares owned by Americans.
 If the company's shares are publicly traded, the company secretary may estimate the number of shares owned by Americans.